Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

 \subsection{Relating models belonging to different equivalence classes}

 Further insight into the nature of the models $h_\alpha^2(\alpha')$ may be obtained by asking how any given standard two-level model must be modified in order that it coincides with the standard two-level model found using a different gauge.
-For example, let us consider the term $q^2{\bf A}^2/2m$ of the Coulomb-gauge Hamiltonian.
-The coefficient $q^2/2m$ is related to the material dipole moment and transition frequencies by the TRK sum rule as
+For example, let us consider the term $q^2{\bf A}^2/(2m)$ of the Coulomb gauge Hamiltonian.
+The coefficient $q^2/(2m)$ satisfies the Thomas-Reiche-Kuhn (TRK) sum rule

-This result rests directly on the CCR algebra $[r_i,p_j]=i\delta_{ij}$ which as already noted, can only be supported in an infinite-dimensional Hilbert space.
+This result rests directly on the CCR algebra which as already noted can only be supported in an infinite-dimensional Hilbert space.
 Eq.~(\ref{id}) is independent of the level $l$ appearing on the left-hand-side.
 However, if on the left-hand-side we restrict ourselves to two levels $n,\,l =0,\,1$ with energy difference $\omega_m$, then for $l=1$ Eq.~(\ref{id}) reads

 whereas for $l=0$ Eq.~(\ref{id}) reads